Adamskoullos/Nuxt-Guide/6-Fetch-Hooks.md

 Here are the docs for further reading: https://nuxtjs.org/docs/2.x/features/data-fetching

-8. fetch does not have access to the `context` so we do not need to pass the context in but we do use the `this` keyword when using `axios`. asyncData requires the context to be passed in, but we do not use the `this` keyword when using `axios`.
+8. fetch does not have access to the `context` so we do not need to pass the context in but we do use the `this` keyword when using `axios`. asyncData requires the context to be passed in and we do not use the `this` keyword when using `axios`.

-There is not a one-size fits all here but each are good for different use cases.

 **Example**: